MSc International Relations and Diplomacy students.

 Failed partial grades or components should be compensated by passed partial grades or components.
 The calculated grade must be at least 5,5 to pass the course.
 It is not possible to re-sit a partial grade or component once you have passed the course.

+Use Brightspace to register for every course.
 The programme will register the students on Usis.
-Use Brightspace for course information.

 Prof. Dr. J. Melissen firstname.lastname@example.org